 A Freshwater Shrimp tank can provide countless hours of interesting entertainment.
-Freshwater Shrimp can be scavengers that search for debris and uneaten food, or algae eating shrimp that tirelessly scour hard surfaces for soft algae buildup.
-Freshwater Shrimp can also be filter feeding shrimp that take edible material right from the water.
+Freshwater Shrimp can be scavengers that search for debris and uneaten food.
+Or they can be algae eating shrimp tirelessly scouring hard surfaces for edible soft algae buildup.
+Other Freshwater Shrimp can be filter feeding shrimp taking edible material right from the water.

 Freshwater Shrimp Can Be Sensitive

 Freshwater Shrimp can be pretty sensitive, so protect against sudden changes in water temperature and abrupt shifts in water parameters.
 Also, be extremely careful when using additives, supplements, plant fertilizer and medications.
 And as will all freshwater shrimp, avoid copper, as copper can be harmful or even fatal to them.

 Some Freshwater Shrimp may be aggressive with other shrimp or small community fish, but at the same time be extremely vulnerable with larger more aggressive tank mates, so be sure to check with the clerk at the store for potential compatibility issues before purchasing.

 Common Types of Freshwater Shrimp

 Amano Shrimp: An Amano Shrimp, also known as Japanese Marsh Shrimp, Japanese Swamp Shrimp and Algae Eating Shrimp, among other names, is a fascinating freshwater shrimp to keep.
 An Amano Shrimp is an industrious tank cleaner and algae eating shrimp that will help clean debris and otherwise uneaten food from building up on the tank bottom.
 Amano Shrimp do well in living in groups of others of their kind, as well as with most freshwater snails and other non-aggressive community tank mates like Cory Catfish and Otocinclus Catfish.
 Amano Shrimp also like aquarium plants.